 University of Denver School of Accountancy, Denver

-KED is a Teaching Professor and Assistant Director of the School of Accountancy in the Daniels College of Business.
+KED is a Teaching Professor and Assistant Director of the University of Denver School of Accountancy in the Daniels College of Business.
 Her primary teaching areas are accounting information systems and managerial accounting.
-She is a two-time winner of the Daniels Award for Excellence for Faculty and a winner of the C. Thomas Howard Innovative Teaching Award.
-She also serves on the COCPA Careers Committee.
+She is a two-time winner of the Daniels Award for Excellence for Faculty, and a winner of the C. Thomas Howard Innovative Teaching Award.
+She served for more than a decade on the COCPA Careers in Accounting Committee.
+Prior to entering academia, KED spent eight years as Vice President of Finance for Colorado Computer Institute, an international computer networking training company based in Englewood, Colo.

 Lora has 23 years of experience in public accounting and private industry.
-Her public accounting experience includes manufacturing, government, banking, and fund accounting while her industry experience encompasses commercial real estate, construction, and professional services.
+Her public accounting experience includes manufacturing, government, banking, and fund accounting, while her industry experience encompasses commercial real estate, construction, and professional services.
 She is proficient in multi-organizational accounting, small business startups, system conversions, intercompany accounting, GAAP-based accrual accounting, forecasting, budgeting, project management, and human resources.
 As a CFO, Lora has led the due diligence process to assist in the sale of a multi-million dollar mortgage banking firm.
-Recipient of an Educational Foundation of COCPA scholarship in 1996, Lora has served on the COCPA Member Connections Committee; Audit Committee as both a member and chair; Investment Committee; Board of Directors as director and treasurer in 2012-2014; and Nominating Committee.
+The recipient of an Educational Foundation of COCPA scholarship in 1996, Lora has served on the COCPA Member Connections Committee, Audit Committee as both a member and Chair, Investment Committee, Board of Directors as Director and Treasurer, and Nominating Committee.
+In addition to holding her CPA license, Lora holds a Client Accounting Advisory Services Certificate from the AICPA.